-The GNL Project at York University began in 2015.
-Conceptualized by Robin Roth, Professor in the Department of Geography, the GNL Project - and initiatives that have since evolved out of this project - are funded by the Academic Innovation Fund (AIF) at York University.
+The GNL Project at York University was conceptualized in 2013 by Robin Roth, Professor in the Department of Geography(LAPS).
+Since 2015 the Project with its recent initiatives engaging students and faculty members in the creation of Open Educational Resources for transnational learning experiences is led by Dominique Scheffel-Dunand, Professor in department of French Studies (LAPS).
+The project has been funded by the Academic Innovation Fund (AIF) at York University.
 Currently, “the GNL project at York is an autonomous zone bringing researchers, instructors and students together to imagine and experiment with the idea of ‘global thinking’ as a critical skill to acquire for globally networked working environments.
 GNL can create rich cultural connections by designing a learning environment that engages students locally and internationally in conversations with the goal of advancing collaboratively the latest thinking on global issues," says Dominique Scheffel-Dunand, the current Project Lead.Over the past few years, the Project research team has been exploring ways to institutionalize the initiative at York University.
 To view the resources we have prepared since the start of the GNL project, please visit the ‘Resources’ tab in the menu.

 Awareness of GNL Pedagogy, Faculty Training, Pan-University Needs Assessment